Samueleonard/AIG-ModelMatching-For-MSFS2024/README.md

 ## Manual Updates

-As the pack will not be updated frequently, you may need to manually update your installation using the **AIG Manager Tool**.
+As the pack may not be updated frequently, you may need to manually update your installation using the **AIG Manager Tool**.
 The tool is available for download here:
 - [AIG Manager Tool](https://www.alpha-india.net/software/)

-Please note that **no support is provided** for manual updates, and compatibility cannot be guaranteed.
+Please note that **no support is provided** for manual updates, and full compatibility cannot be guaranteed.

 ---